Skip to content

 πŸ“‚ Use Page-Specific Files Wisely

-Leverage page-specific files to avoid bloating global translation files.
+Leverage page-specific files to keep translations organized.
 This keeps each page’s translations lean and fast to load, which is especially important for pages with complex or large content.

 πŸ”‘ Keep Translation Keys Consistent